dancapellupo/dancapellupo.github.io/index.md

 both as a full-time employee (most recently as a senior data scientist and manager Deloitte) and as a freelance data scientist.

-AS a freelance data scientist, I have worked with clients to develop unique data science solutions that are tailored to each organization’s specific needs and desired business outcomes.
+As a freelance data scientist, I have worked with clients to develop unique data science solutions that are tailored to each organization’s specific needs and desired business outcomes.
 I combine statistical data processing and analytics with the most current machine learning and AI techniques.